James Peck~Department of Economics

-Separating Insight from Bayesian Updating: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, April 2013.
+Separating Bayesian Updating from Non-Computational Reasoning: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, revised January 2014.

 A Battle of Informed Traders and the Market Game Foundations for Rational Expectations Equilibrium, September 2011, latest revision January 2014.

 Bank Runs Model with a Continuum of Types, by: Yaron Azrieli and James